 If you read Popo's presentation here, you may remember that we had installed one, or rather, auxiliary batteries.
 As a reminder, an auxiliary battery is used, with the engine stopped, to power the various accessories connected to it: water pump, heater, 220v converter, USB sockets, etc. It is charged by the engine when it is running and by the solar panels stopped.
 In short, it's essential in a converted van!
 The space being counted in a small combi, the autonomy too.
 Because we work on the road thanks to our computers, our energy needs are important and we therefore decided, not to add a battery, but to change the type of battery to a 50ah Lithium battery.
 These have many advantages!
 To simplify once again, the capacity is doubled.
 That is to say that at equivalent capacity, 50Ah is in fact about double on a lithium battery.
 On top of that, they are much lighter and better withstand deep discharges.
 So many advantages.
-The only constraint is to have the appropriate equipment around, i.e. the battery coupler (which is used to charge the battery when driving and to avoid discharging the battery when the engine is stationary), and ideally a solar regulator (the box which manages the electricity created by the solar panel before reaching the battery).
+The only constraint is to have the appropriate equipment around, i.e. the battery coupler (which is used to charge the battery when driving and to avoid discharging the battery when the engine is stationary), and ideally a solar regulator (the box that manages the electricity created by the solar panel before arriving at the battery).
 We therefore changed these two elements at the same time as this new battery and we thus gained in autonomy.

 After all these years on the road and our desire to try the Pan American again, we needed a little more storage space.
 (Remember, for those who have followed us for a long time, that we were cut off in our tracks for the first time, during the civil war in Nicaragua in the summer of 2018, preventing us from descending further south.)